-Paediatricians often suggest you to wait until the baby’s first birthday to include cow’s milk.
-Nutritionally, cow milk is not equal to mother’s milk and also does not consist all of the nutritional values of specially developed formulas.
-Hence, the mother’s milk should never be replaced with cow milk under regular circumstances.
+Pediatricians often suggest you wait until the baby’s first birthday to include cow’s milk.
+Nutritionally, cow milk is not equal to mother’s milk and also does not consist of all of the nutritional values of specially developed formulas.
+Hence, the mother’s milk should never be replaced with cow’s milk under normal circumstances.

 A general nutrition chart for infants is as follows:

 - 0-6 months: 60 grams per day